-As the old adage goes, “home is where the heart is.”
+As the adage goes, “home is where the heart is.”
 Everyone wants their home to reflect who they are and what they value.
-An easy way to convey your personality and create an atmosphere congruent with your character is to choose the right colour schemes.
+An easy way to convey your personality and create an atmosphere congruent with your character is to choose the right color schemes.
 Colour says a lot about a home and its owner, so it is important to take plenty of time to consider the options available before making any long-term decisions.

 The Contemporary Colour Palette

 Sleek, modern interior design is generally associated with understated, tonal shades.
 Depending on the space you’re working with, a combination of black and grey can have a dramatic yet pleasing effect on the eye.
 It lets your guests know that you are chic, contemporary, and clean-cut.
 If you have limited room to work with, using white for the larger wall surfaces and ceiling can create the illusion of spaciousness.

 One of the foremost trends in interior design nowadays is using Earth tones to facilitate a welcoming, calming atmosphere.
 This can be achieved using deep, chestnut browns and lighter tans.
 Using shades of tan for the walls with deeper brown furniture and accents gives your space a friendly but elegant look that has a wide aesthetic appeal.